 Universities as a rule have grown from an aggregation of Colleges; the University, in process of time, being evolved as a supplement to collegiate training.
-Johns Hopkins University is an exception to this rule.
+The Johns Hopkins University is an exception to this rule.
 In accordance with the terms of the gifts, the institution started with the idea of the University, in the higher conception of that word, as a universal school and a fostering mother.
-Not merely a place in which degrees are granted in the Faculties of Arts, Sciences, Divinity, Law, or Medicine, but as an organized force for the education of the community of the district in which it is placed, for deepening, purifying, and strengthening all good in-fluences on the men, and the alliance of the men with the institutions.
-Institutions remain, but the men pass away-

-"The individual withers, and the world is more and more."
+Not merely a place in which degrees are granted in the Faculties of Arts, Sciences, Divinity, Law, or Medicine, but as an organized force for the education "The individual withers, and the world is more and more."